Aahana – The Perfect Retreat Just 5 hrs From Delhi

 The days were going very hectic when I got an invite for the experiential stay at Aahana.
-It is a good opportunity to take a break from my hectic schedule, I thought, and decided to head to one of the finest Luxury Eco-resorts in Corbett.
-And, no surprise, I had the most calm and dreamy time of my life!
+It is a good opportunity to take a break from my hectic schedule, I thought and decided to head to one of the finest Luxury Eco-resorts in Corbett.
+And, no surprise, I had the calmest and dreamy time of my life!

-Morning walk in the campus breathing fresh air laden with lemony scent of citronella, listening to sweet bird songs and cherishing the variety of tree plantations with more than 200 species, I was refreshed to the core.
+Morning walk in the campus breathing fresh air laden with the lemony scent of citronella, listening to sweet bird songs, and cherishing the variety of tree plantations with more than 200 species, I was refreshed to the core.

 ECOLOGICALLY RESPONSIBLE RESORT

 Being a responsible traveler, I was thrilled to know it’s an ecologically responsible resort.
 And it’s not just a claim I saw many such initiatives in the property:

 – The water conservation and waste management system.
 The water treatment plant here is one of the biggest of its kind in Asia.
 The plant effectively recycles wastewater and is used for gardening etc. The pathways have been constructed in such a way that it allows rainwater to seep in and thus maintaining the underground water table.

 – The Waste Management SystemAll the biodegradable waste generated within the property is decomposed and utilized as manure for gardens and organic farming.
 The non-biodegradable waste is collected, segregated and sent for recycling, maintaining the ecological balance within the resort.
 I was highly impressed to see the way my breakfast for the journey was packed in paper bags are made of used newspapers and biodegradable plates made of Areca Nut Palm leaf.

 – The Organic GardenThere are gardens that grow organic vegetables, spices, and medicinal plants and herbs as well that are used for treatments and therapies in the spa.